mobxjs/mobx/docs/refguide/observe.md

 # Intercept & Observe 🚀

-_⚠️ Warning: intercept and observe are low level utilities, and should not be needed in practice.
+_⚠️ **Warning**: intercept and observe are low level utilities, and should not be needed in practice.
 Use some form of [reaction](autorun.md) instead. `observe` doesn't respect transactions and doesn't support deep observing of changes.
 Using these utilities is an anti-pattern.
 If you intend to use `observe` to get access to the old and new value, use [`reaction`](api.md#reaction) instead. ⚠️_

 `observe` and `intercept` can be used to monitor the changes of a single observable.
 They **_don't_** track nested observables.

-`intercept` can be used to detect and modify mutations before they are applied to the observable (useful for validation, normalization or cancellation), and `observe` allows you to intercept changes after they have been made.
+-    `intercept` can be used to detect and modify mutations before they are applied to the observable (useful for validation, normalization or cancellation).
+-    `observe` allows you to intercept changes after they have been made.

 ## Intercept